Skip to content

 North Arabia

-North Arabia was Aramco’s first unconventional gas project, coming online in 2018.
-It supplies more than 200 million scfd of natural gas for lower-carbon power generation and industrial projects.
+North Arabia was Aramco’s first unconventional gas project, and came online in 2018.
+It supplies more than 200 million scfd of natural gas for lower-carbon emission power generation in the domestic power sector — and for use in industrial projects in the region.

 Boosting the economy

-Natural gas is one of the essential parts of a successful energy transition.
-To increase production in the face of large and growing global and domestic demand, we aim to continue developing and exploring Saudi Arabia’s unconventional gas resources and invest in additional natural gas infrastructure.
+Natural gas is one of the essential parts of a successful Energy Transition.
+To increase production in response to the large and growing domestic and global demand, we aim to continue exploring and developing Saudi Arabia’s unconventional resources and invest in expanding and enhancing our existing natural gas infrastructure.

-Our investment in developing Jafurah is likely to amount to more than $100 billion.
-And it’s hoped that the growing and evolving unconventional gas program at these three fields alone — Jafurah, North Arabia, and South Ghawar — could help provide lower-cost and lower-carbon energy, while generating many direct and indirect jobs for the local economy.
+The growing and evolving unconventional gas program underway at these three fields — North Arabia, South Ghawar, and Jafurah — will help provide lower-cost and lower-carbon energy, while generating both direct and indirect jobs for the local economy.